SrinathReddy123/DataScienceIndustryReady/Git Tutorial/README.md

 As part of this project, we have achieved below things.

-1.Demonstarted basic git commands with explanation and screenshots.
-(Task 1) 2.Created this project as an open-source project.
+1.Demonstarted basic git commands with explanation and screenshots 2.Created this project as an open-source project.
 3.Added one collaborator.